'I'm not dying' - Argentina legend Maradona dismisses daughter's concerns over his health | Goal.com

 'I'm not dying' - Argentina legend Maradona dismisses daughter's concerns over his health

-Diego Maradona has insisted that he is "very healthy" despite his daughter's claims that the Gimnasia La Plata head coach is "dying from the inside".
+Diego Maradona has insisted that he is "very healthy" despite his daughter's claims that the Gimnasia La Plata manager is "dying from the inside".

 Gianinna Maradona, Manchester City striker Sergio Aguero's ex-wife, publicly voiced her worries over her father's deteriorating health on social media last week.